OpenHydrology/OH-Auto-Statistical/docs/source/run.rst

 .. rubric:: Footnotes

-.. [#f1] This is in fact a `Markdown` (*.md) file or more precisely a GitHub Flavoured Markdown file.
-Markdown files are
+.. [#f1] This is in fact a `Markdown (*.md) file <http://daringfireball.net/projects/markdown/>`_ or more precisely a
-         plain text files that can be easily rendered as web pages or other formats.
+         `GitHub Flavoured Markdown file <https://help.github.com/articles/github-flavored-markdown/>`_.
+Markdown files are plain text files that can be easily rendered as web pages or other formats.